Every valid COA is lab-certified and cryptographically signed.

 Try it on a real COA right now

-These pages are general analytical education only.
-They are not medical, safety, legal, regulatory, quality-system, purchasing, or product-use advice, and they do not state that any material is safe, effective, sterile, injectable, therapeutic, approved, compliant, or fit for human or animal use.
+These pages are research-use-only analytical education.
+They are not medical, safety, legal, regulatory, quality-system, purchasing, or product-use advice, and they do not state that any material is safe, effective, sterile, injectable, therapeutic, approved, compliant, or fit for human, animal, clinical, therapeutic, diagnostic, drug, dietary, cosmetic, resale, or other regulated use.

 - Official standards, signed lab records, applicable law, and qualified professional review control.